-The Parish Council, supported by the Community Association, has submitted a planning
+The Parish Council, supported by the Community Association, submitted a planning

 application to build a new community centre in the village.
 It would replace the

 Village Hall.
 The present hall is over 60 years old and badly in need of updating.

 There is insufficient letting space to satisfy demand and little storage space.
 The

 Parish Office, situated in a small room at the rear of the hall, is cramped and staff

 are often disturbed by noise coming from users of the hall.

 It therefore seemed sensible to look at the possibility of creating a new building

 which would fit the current needs and the expected requirements for years to come.